MASAI MARA, KENYA

 With such a profusion of predators, walking safaris are stringently monitored.
 However, though wandering the wilderness on your own may be ill-advised, taking to the plains on foot under the watchful eye of an expert guide is truly exhilarating.
 To walk through the Mara, the sounds of wildlife filling your ears and the smell of the warm grass rising from the plains, is to discover a completely different Africa to the one seen from a game vehicle.
 You aren’t merely viewing nature, you are part of it, intertwined in its daily undulations and, though you are far from accepted by the herds, they view you instead as another being, connecting eyes with you warily, rather than nonchalantly accepting the familiar vehicles as they roll by.

-Horseback, too, provides an exceptional perspective from which to experience the Maasai Mara.
+Horseback, too, provides an exceptional perspective from which to experience the Masai Mara.
 While a two-legged spectator will alarm a herd of zebra, a horse-borne visitor is all but ignored, and you are able to gallop as one with the herd.

-Finding Peace in the Maasai Mara
+Finding Peace in the Masai Mara

 So about those 300,000 annual visitors…